isaid22/MLFlow-research/README.md

     * Select metrics defined and calculated in the application code.
     * View trends over runs to understand how performance varies over time.
     * Adjust the x-axis to run index, time, or another metric.

+Overall, as long as the metrics may be quantified programmitically, these metrics may be tracked and displayed by the MLFlow UI.